 - Increasing opioid use disorder training in primary care

 - Addressing opioid-related poisonings and overdoses

-Since September 2018, HRSA has awarded $46 million as part of a new Rural Communities Opioid Response (RCORP) initiative, including 95 planning grants to rural communities in September 2018, and another 120 planning grant awards in May 2019.
+Since September 2018, HRSA has awarded $298 million as part of the Rural Communities Opioid Response (RCORP) initiative, including 95 planning grants to rural communities in September 2018, and another 120 planning grant awards in May 2019.

 RCORP currently includes grants for:

 RCORP Planning: The RCORP-Planning Program aims to strengthen the capacity of multi-sector consortia to develop plans to implement and sustain SUD/OUD prevention, treatment, and recovery services in rural communities.
 Over the course of a one-year project period, grant recipients formalize relationships with consortium members; conduct needs assessments; and develop workforce, service delivery, and sustainability plans.

 Browse Planning I on this site for more information on these grantees.

 Browse Planning II on this site for more information on these grantees.

 RCORP Medication-Assisted Treatment Expansion: The RCORP-MAT Expansion Program supports the establishment and/or expansion of medication-assisted treatment (MAT) in eligible rural hospitals, clinics, and tribal organizations.
 Award recipients will receive up to $725,000 for a three-year period of performance to provide MAT and other support services to patients with opioid use disorder.
 Additionally, award recipients will develop plans to sustain their services beyond the period of performance.

 Browse MAT Expansion on this site for more information on these grantees.